-This spell affects the target in two ways.
+DURATION: 10 minutes SAVING THROW: None SPELL RESISTANCE: None ways.
 First, the target can hold its breath for twice as many rounds as normal.
-Second, the target can choose to exhale gases other than carbon dioxide (such as helium).
+Second, the creature can choose to exhale gases other than carbon dioxide (such as helium).
 Gases are limited to those that can be formed from Hydrogen, Helium, Carbon, Nitrogen, and Oxygen.